PURPOSE AND NEED

 5. The only official member list for all advisory committees will be on file in the office of Academic Affairs.

-The authority for establishing requirements in respect to College affairs rests legally with the Minnesota State Colleges and Universities System Board of Trustees, acting in conformity with federal, state and local laws, rules and regulations.
+The authority for establishing requirements in respect to College affairs rests legally with the Minnesota State Board of Trustees, acting in conformity with federal, state and local laws, rules and regulations.

 Advisory committees should be aware that at times the College cannot adopt in full, or sometimes even in part, the recommendations of the committee.
 Financial restrictions, physical building limitations, and other difficulties may necessitate delay or non-enactment of committee recommendations.
 However, all committee recommendations will receive due consideration and receive a response from the college administration.
 If at any time an advisory committee feels it has not received adequate consideration, the committee chairperson may request a meeting with the administration to resolve the issue.